View Announcements by Category:

 Funeral Services:

-Alfred is survived by his loving wife of 47 years, Catherine Rose (Hillis) Jardot; children, Patty (Doug) Lifford, Mitch (Debbie) Jardot, Monty Parish, and Lori Parish; son-in-law, Rick Price; grandchildren, Sarah Price, Danielle Parish, Kim Price, Rebecca Lifford, Emily Lifford, Jessica Smith, Marvin Steward, Mia Jardot, and Tyler Jardot; seven great-grandchildren; and brother, Donald Jardot.
+Catherine is survived by her children, Monty Parish, son-in-law, Rick Price, Lori Parish, Patty (Doug) Lifford, and Mitch (Debbie) Jardot; grandchildren, Sarah Price, Danielle Parish, Kim Price, Rebecca Lifford, Emily Lifford, Jessica Smith, Marvin Steward, Mia Jardot, and Tyler Jardot; seven great-grandchildren; and her siblings, Jeane Burt and Johnny Hillis.

-Friends are encouraged to support Alfred’s family at visitation and service.
-Memorial services are Saturday, May 5, 3 p.m. at Charlotte Assembly of God, with Pastor Shane Bryant officiating.
+Friends are encouraged to support Catherine’s family at visitation and service.
+Memorial services are Saturday, October 13, at 11 a.m. at Charlotte Assembly of God, with Pastor Shane Bryant officiating.
 Visitation is one hour prior to service at the church.

-Friends and family are encouraged to share memories of Alfred on his tribute page at PrayFuneral.com.
-The family is in the care of Pray Funeral Home in Charlotte.
+Friends and family are encouraged to share memories of Catherine on her tribute page at PrayFuneral.com.

 Read More